 Sadly Duffy passed away in May 2010 but Chris has continued to build the archive and Duffy’s work is now exhibited by museums and galleries around the world and is highly sort after by collectors.

-Chris continues to shoot his own work outside of commercial restraints, he promotes Duffy’s work on a world stage and is a well regarded speaker.
+Chris continues to shoot his own work outside of commercial restraints, he promotes Duffy’s work on a world stage and is a well-regarded speaker.

 SANDIE GOODMAN – SALES & MARKETING

-Sandie started her travels working for the Qatari Royal family, later moving onto a career which took her around Europe and to the USA.
+Sandie started her travels working for the Qatari Royal family, later moving onto a career that took her around Europe and to the USA.
 As a trailing spouse in several locations including Egypt, Kuwait and Azerbaijan she used her business skills as a fundraiser and organiser of charitable events.

-Sandie met Chris in 2009 in time for the very first exhibition Duffy’s photographs at the Chris Beetles gallery and prior to the screening of the Duffy documentary ‘The Man Who Shot the Sixties’.
-Fortunately she got to know Duffy for the last eight months of his life which has held her in good stead to be able to enthusiastically embrace Duffy’s work.
+Sandie met Chris in 2009 in time for the very first exhibition Duffy’s photographs at the Chris Beetles Gallery and prior to the screening of the Duffy documentary ‘The Man Who Shot the Sixties’.
+Fortunately, she got to know Duffy for the last eight months of his life which has held her in good stead to be able to enthusiastically embrace Duffy’s work.
 Sandie is usually the first point of contact and she covers sales, marketing and manages the growing Duffy Archive Instagram account.
 She also makes tea.